-In the short term, this poor diastolic function can be easily corrected by simply getting a favorable potassium sodium ratio returns function to normal.
+At an early stage, this poor diastolic function can be easily corrected.
+Simply getting a favorable potassium sodium ratio returns function to normal.
 But if not corrected, over time, this dysfunction becomes more difficult to reverse.
 Areas of fibrosis (scarring) begin to show up in the heart when examined under the microscope.
-A series of studies was done to examine the subcellular mechanism that leads to the scarring in the heart seen in heart failure.
+A series of experiments examined the subcellular mechanism that leads to the scarring in the heart in heart failure.

 Subcellular Look At Heart Failure

 The researchers who did this series of experiments recently reviewed their studies in an article (1).
-In this case, animals experimentally subjected to high salt intake (potassium sodium ratio of 0.53) and high amounts of aldosterone, small foci of necrosis (dead heart cells) begin to form in the heart ventricle within 4 weeks.
-These areas of dead heart cells form small areas of scar tissue.
-But in contrast to the scarring from a heart attack, the areas of scarring are much smaller than occurs from a heart attack.
+In this case, animals experimentally subjected to high salt intake (potassium sodium ratio of 0.53), and high amounts of aldosterone, developed small foci of necrosis (dead heart cells) in the heart ventricle within 4 weeks.
+Subsequently these areas of dead heart cells form small areas of scar tissue.
+But in contrast to the scarring from a heart attack, the areas of scarring are much smaller.

 Over time this scarring takes up an increasing percentage of the heart.
 When the percentage is too much, the remaining heart muscle cells cannot pump blood strongly enough.
 This is known as heart failure.

 How A Poor Potassium Sodium Ratio Damages Heart Cells

-The researchers studied the mechanism for this at the subcellular level.
+Subsequently, the researchers studied the mechanism for this at the subcellular level.
 To summarize their findings, an increased salt intake leads to a shift in the calcium load inside the heart cell.
-Calcium builds up in the mitochondria causing the mitochondria to function poorly.
-Because the mitochondria are the power plants of the cell, all the functions performed by the cell cannot keep up, and the cell dies.
+Calcium builds up in the mitochondria, causing the mitochondria to function poorly.
+Because the mitochondria are the power plants of the cell, all the functions performed by the cell cannot keep up.
+And the cell dies.